 Reviewing the individual’s Social Security card or other correspondence from the Social Security Administration reflecting the individual’s name and full SSN (A verbal identification of the SSN is not acceptable.)

-Sends an ENCRYPTED email to TaxWageRecordCorrection@twc.texas.gov with the following information:
+Sends an ENCRYPTED email to TaxWageRecordCorrection@twc.texas.gov with a completed TWC Wage Change Request Form (see Appendix E) attached to or copied into the body of the email.

-The individual’s SSN

-A statement detailing which wages must be corrected or removed from association with the SSN

-A statement from Workforce Solutions Office staff indicating that staff confirmed the individual’s name on the Social Security card and state- or government-issued identification card, and that the photo on the identification card matches the individual requesting the wage correction (DO NOT send copies of the documents.)

 Instructs the individual to return after seven days for an updated record.
 At that time, Workforce Solutions Office staff will follow the same protocol as presented above to generate a wage record for the requester.

-Note: If the individual’s need for the wage record is urgent (for example, to prevent eviction or qualify for public assistance medical treatment), staff must indicate this in the tax wage record correction email and request to be notified when the correction has been made.
+Note: If the individual’s need for the wage record is urgent (for example, to prevent eviction or qualify for public assistance medical treatment), staff must indicate this in the Additional Information section at the bottom of the TWC Wage Change Request Form and request to be notified when the correction has been made.
 Once notified of the correction, Workforce Solutions Office staff may then contact the individual to inform them that the wage record is ready.

 Boards must be aware that TWC Tax department staff will remove the identified wages by changing the SSN for the incorrect wages to a “pseudo SSN” based on the account number.